DevExpress/devextreme-documentation/api-reference/_hidden/dxActionSheetItem/stylingMode.md

 ---
 ---
 ##### shortDescription
-Specifies which style to apply to the button that represents an action sheet item.
+Specifies which style to apply to the button that is an action sheet item.

 ---
 The following styles are available: